gbr-dms/rimrep-documentation/docs/guidelines/style-guide.md

 # Style guide

-This is the start of the RIMReP DMS visual style guide.
+This is the start of the GBR DMS visual style guide.
 We want to have a consistent look and feel across all our applications.
-I (Nick) have made up some default values until we can all agree on a style.

 ## Images

-### Temporary logo
+### Temporary icon

 <img src="https://rimrep-files-public.s3.ap-southeast-2.amazonaws.com/images/logo.png" width="128px">